 The connection information of the destination database (such as PostgreSQL, PPAS, or AnalyticDB for PostgreSQL) is as follows:Notice You must have write permission on the destination table in the destination database.

 [desc.pgsql] connect_string = "host=192.168.1.2 dbname=test port=3432 user=test password=pgsql"

 The usage of mysql2pgsql is described as follows:

-<tables_list_file>is a file name.
-The file contains tables set to be synchronized and query conditions on the tables.
-An example of the content format is shown as follows:
+<tables_list_file>specifies the name of a file that contains a collection of tables to be synchronized and conditions for table queries.
+The content format is as follows:

-Run the following command to synchronize all tables:
+- Run the following command to synchronize data:

 ./mysql2pgsql -l tab_list.txt